 If you’re a fan of Arch Linux, then this portable Linux OS is totally for you.
 The ArchBang is the most minimalistic distribution of Arch that can be installed on a computer with just a simple Pendrive or removable disk.
 It only requires less than 500MB of RAM and over 1GB of drive storage.

 This free and open-source Debian-based lightweight, portable Linux OS officially comes under the MEPIS (Modular Manufacturing Execution System) category.
 The kernel of the MX Linux OS is designed in a pattern so that the user never faces any issues when it’s time to test this plug-and-play type Linux distribution on the machine.
 With a good USB flash drive, you can boot the file on your drive and fire up your system.

 The Peppermint distribution is a true combination of Debian Linux with the Xfce desktop environment.
 Many also consider this great combination as the most lightweight and portable Lubuntu Linux OS.
 Nonetheless, it can be installed easily with the conventional rules on a machine.

 This portable distribution is capable of being integrated easily with the hardware.
 The kernel, terminal shell, and other little GUI-based tools have made this Peppermint Linux OS super attractive, compact, and lightweight.

 If you’re a Debian fan and want a native plug-and-play type removable USB disk/CD-based Linux distribution for your system with the traditional DPKG or APT installer, then you can use the Knoppix Linux OS.

 The hardware required for this portable Linux OS is very unbelievably low.
-You can just fire up your machine with Knoppix if your system has a RAM of 500 MB.
-And the disk space is an optional choice as we will be using the live USB method.
+You can fire up your machine with Knoppix if your system has a RAM of 500 MB.
+And the disk space is an optional choice as we will use the live USB method.
 By default, it uses the LXDE desktop environment, but you can use any other DE on your system as well.

 10. SliTaz Portable Linux OS